bobbingwide/sb-chart-block/README.md

 # How do I choose the chart colors?

-There are 4 predefined color themes: choose the color from a drop down list
+There are 6 predefined color palettes: choose the color palette from a drop down list.

 # What options are there?
 Options to control the chart display are: